Italy's PM defends 'beautiful' budget as EU steps up pressure

 Yields on Italian benchmark 10-year bonds spiked after elections in March that gave eurosceptic parties a large boost [IT527480=], rising further as the outline of an ambitious fiscal plan that could further boost Italy’s public debt ratio - proportionally already the second highest in the EU after Greece - became clear.

-EU leaders also warned Italy about the budget at the summit.
+EU leaders also warned Italy about the budget.

 Austrian Chancellor Sebastian Kurz said fiscal rules should be respected by all, adding: “Too much debt is dangerous.”